arti0090/refactor-gilded-rose/README.md

+## Note
+This branch is changing the Item so it stores Item Type value.
+Choosing the Updater strategy by type (rather than name) of item is much more flexible, than adjusting strategies for new names (name is more likely to change where types are more 'static').
+Further change could be adding the ItemFactories according to Type of Item, but as currently it is not used anywhere (i mean in app entry GildedRose->updateQuality() we are not creating item) I was not creating unused Classes.

+## Description

 Poniższe zadanie zostało stworzone do ćwiczenia praktycznych umiejętności refaktoryzacji kodu.
 W katalogu tests znajduje się 19 testów, które w momencie rozpoczęcia zadania wszystkie uruchamiają się i przechodzą prawidłowo.
 Testy te będą podstawowym narzędziem umożliwiającym kontrolę refaktoryzowanego kodu.